Skip to main content

 • 3 teaspoons of sugar - for example, dissolved in hot water or tea

-High fat foods such as chocolate and biscuits are not as fast-acting as those listed above.
+High-fat foods such as chocolate and biscuits are not as fast-acting as those listed above.

 Always check the amount of carbohydrate (sugar or glucose) in whichever product you use to treat a hypo.
 The amount in different fizzy drinks, glucose tablets or gels may change over time.
 Check the amount needed to give you 15g of carbohydrate.

-Step 2 - Retest your blood glucose after 15 minutes
+Step 2: Retest your blood glucose after 15 minutes

-Step 3 - Try to figure out why the hypo happened and discuss it with your diabetes care team
+Step 3: Try to figure out why the hypo happened and discuss it with your diabetes care team

-If you take insulin
+If you use insulin

 If you use insulin to treat type 2 diabetes, ask your team if you need to use and store glucagon injections to treat hypos.

-• Check your risk by asking if your diabetes medicines could cause hypos
+• Check your risk by asking if your diabetes medicines could cause hypos.

-• Be prepared - carry some form of fast-acting carbohydrate or glucose at all times
+• Be prepared - carry some form of fast-acting carbohydrate or glucose at all times.

-• Carry ID to let people know you have diabetes in case of emergency - you could keep this in a purse or wallet, or wear engraved jewellery (for example, a bracelet or necklace)
+• Carry ID to let people know you have diabetes in case of emergency - you could keep this in a purse or wallet, or wear engraved jewellery (for example, a bracelet or necklace).

-• In your mobile phone, save a contact name as ICE to be called In Case of Emergency (ICE) or use the Medical ID function available on some mobile phones
+• In your mobile phone, save a contact name as 'ICE' to be called In Case of Emergency (ICE) or use the Medical ID function available on some mobile phones.

-• Have regular meals
+• Have regular meals.

-• If exercising or more active than usual, consider your need for extra snacks
+• If exercising or more active than usual, consider your need for extra snacks.

-If you drink alcohol, the risk of a hypo increases if you are treated with insulin or some medicines.
+Alcohol increases your risk of a hypo if you are treated with insulin or some medicines.
 Use alcohol in moderation and avoid drinking on an empty stomach.
-Take a carbohydrate snack, especially before going to bed.
-Check your blood glucose before and after drinking alcohol to make sure you are safe.

 Diabetes and alcohol

-Hypoglycaemia and driving
+Hypos and driving

 If you use insulin or medicines that have the potential to cause hypos, you must take extra care when you drive.